Three Rivers State Park: Camping on beautiful lake at the Florida-Georgia line

 kayaking on lake seminole three rivers state park

-Three Rivers State Park: My wife Kathy explores Lake Seminole across from our campground.
-If you look carefully, you can see a little fall color in the trees.
+Three Rivers State Park: My wife Kathy explores Lake Seminole from her kayak.
+I shot this photo from our lakefront campsite.
+You can see a little fall color starting to emerge.
 (Photo by Bob Rountree)

 The forest is populated with fox squirrels, white-tailed deer, gray fox and many species of native and migratory birds.
 We saw plenty.